Customizing test inputs

 • Must have a return type assignable to the requested type.

 For example, if you are working with a library then you might need to deal with International Standard Book Numbers in the form of an ISBN class, created by parsing ISBN formatted strings.
-On it's own, Cover may not be able to discover valid ISBN string formats, in which case custom rules could be used to specify a couple of valid ISBN values that can be used to test methods that require an ISBN instance:
+Custom rules could be used to specify some valid ISBN values that can be used to test methods that require an ISBN instance:

 com.example.ISBN: